 Simplified Probate Procedures

 Depending on the property and the circumstances, simplified procedures get used in transferring property if the value of the estate is from $20,000 to $150,000.
 This procedure is found in California Probate Code Section 13100.

-If you have questions regarding the cost of probate, living trust, real estate or need a recommendation to a local estate plan attorney, we are happy to get you connected.
+If you have questions regarding the cost of probate, living trust, or real estate or need a recommendation to a local estate plan attorney, we are happy to get you connected.